ahgroup/DSAIDE/README.md

 * The [documentation.md](https://github.com/ahgroup/DSAIDE/blob/master/inst/docsfordevelopers/documentation.md) file described above contains more information about the package structure.
 * For feedback, bug reports, feature requests, etc., file a [GitHub issue](https://github.com/ahgroup/DSAIDE/issues).
 * A 'companion' package to this one, called Dynamical Systems Approaches for Immune Respone Modeling (DSAIRM), focuses on models for analyzing with-host infection dynamics.
 It has the same structure as DSAIDE.
 [See the DSAIRM site for more information.](https://ahgroup.github.io/DSAIRM)
+* I have solutions (as R Markdown files) to most of the 'What to do' tasks for the different apps.
+If you are an instructor using this package as part of a class, email me if you are interested in having access to these solutions.

 ## Contributors
 This R package is developed and maintained by [Andreas Handel](http://handelgroup.uga.edu/).
 The following individuals have made contributions to this package: Isaac Fung, Spencer Hall, Ben Listyg, Brian McKay, John Rossow, Sina Solaimanpour, Henok Woldu.